 Support your local public library

 I remember when I was a kid, Tuesday was my favorite day of the week.
 That was because that was library day.
-One of my parents would take me and my siblings to the local public library where we would check out books and magazines, take them home to read, and bring them back next week to do it over again.
-Back in those days, you were only allowed to keep books for a week (unless, of course, you renewed them).
+One of my parents would take me and my siblings to the local public library where we would check out books and magazines, take them home to read, and bring them back next … Continue reading Support your local public library

 New old presentations